b-magic/SW_SVN/README.md

 https://www.codestack.net/solidworks-api/troubleshooting/addins/sdk-installation/
-Which says to Save swvbaddin.zip into C:\Users\<username>\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual Basic http://help.solidworks.com/2019/english/api/sldworksapiprogguide/Overview/SolidWorks_CSharp_and_VB.NET__Project_Templates.htm
+Which says to Save swvbaddin.zip into C:\Users\<username>\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual Basic

+http://help.solidworks.com/2019/english/api/sldworksapiprogguide/Overview/SolidWorks_CSharp_and_VB.NET__Project_Templates.htm

+If you open visual studio and get errors with everything related to SolidWorks, in the solution explorer, SVN_Vault > Reference > click on SolidWorks.Interop.sldworks.
+The exclamation triangle icon on that item should disappear.

 ### SVN Server
 There's lots of options to set up an SVN Server.
 I decided to use an amazon web services server.